 Kurt Altman is the State Director of Arizona and New Mexico.

-Scott has over twelve years of work experience with the State of Louisiana: first as a Child Welfare Specialist, then as a Juvenile Probation and Parole Officer, and prior to joining Right on Crime he worked in Adult Probation and Parole as a Specialist supervising violent offender caseloads.
-Scott has spent time as both a volunteer and reserve Deputy Sheriff, as well as providing, as needed, support to Elayn Hunt Correctional Center working as a correctional officer.
-He also holds an instructor certification from Peace Officer Standards and Training (P.O.S.T) and has taught at the Probation and Parole Police Academy.
-Scott has witnessed first-hand the need for criminal justice reform, the impacts of rehabilitation and re-entry programs, and the inner workings of the Louisiana Probation and Parole system.
+Scott Peyton is the Louisiana state director for Right on Crime.
+He has over 12 years of work experience with the State of Louisiana: first as a child welfare specialist, then as a juvenile probation and parole officer.
+Prior to joining Right on Crime, he worked in adult probation and parole as a specialist supervising violent offender caseloads.
+Peyton has spent time as both a volunteer and reserve deputy sheriff, as well as providing as-needed support to Elayn Hunt Correctional Center working as a correctional officer.
+As a former instructor with Peace Officer Standards and Training certification, he taught at the Probation and Parole Police Academy.
+Peyton has witnessed firsthand the need for criminal justice reform, the impacts of rehabilitation and re-entry programs, and the inner workings of the Louisiana Probation and Parole system.

 Chelsea Murphy is the State Director of Florida.